Data Science Professional Development Award

 - Semester 2: Communicating with data and a Data Science project

-In the course, you will develop your analysis and communication skills to prepare you to work in a data professional role.
+- Develop your analysis and communication skills to prepare you for a data professional role.

-Help you appreciate the range of tools and techniques available for data analysis, including packages, such as Pyplot, Numpy and Seaborn, data extraction from sources such as files and API's.
+- Help you appreciate the range of tools and techniques available for data analysis, including packages such as Pyplot, Numpy and Seaborn, and data extraction from sources such as files and API's.

 How the course is assessed

-- This is an online course where each group will have its own lecturer, and assessments will be released to students at each stage of the course.
+- This is an online course in which each group will have its own lecturer, and assessments will be released to students at each stage.

 - Assessments are in the form of coursework, programming assignments and reports.

-- Semester 1 focuses on building your skills in working with data.
+- Semester 1 focuses on building your data skills.
 There are no formal classes, and you should be able to fit studying around your other commitments, but there are some formal assessment deadlines that you need to meet.

 - In semester 2, you will take part in a group project and will be required to attend some informal online workshops, these will allow you to meet the members of your group for the Your final project for this PDA will involve the creation of a group presentation and report, it is essential that you can work as part of a team to complete this course, based on feedback from industry teamwork is one of the key skills in working in data science.